Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Metrics and Theoretical Analysis

-Correspondingly, the Pairwise Ranking Gap is defined as:
+Here $y_i\in\{0, 1\}$ denotes the observed binary outcome for $x_i$ (e.g., $y_i=1$ means a recommended item is clicked, or a recommended product is purchased).
+Correspondingly, the Pairwise Ranking Accuracy Gap is defined as:

-In other words, given a pair of items, one from group $\mathcal{A}$ and one from group $\mathcal{B}$, conditioned on one item being clicked and the other not being clicked, we would like the system to have the same accuracy of ranking this pair of items correctly, regardless of which group the clicked item is from.
+\begin{remark} Intuitively, this metric means that given a pair of items, one from group $\mathcal{A}$ and one from group $\mathcal{B}$, conditioned on one with $y_i=1$ and the other with $y_i=0$, we would like the system to have the same accuracy of ranking this pair of items correctly, regardless of which group the item with positive outcome ($y_i=1$) is from. \end{remark}